ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 error `invalidMessage`.

-If the Helper finds the `AggregationJobInitReq` to be valid, it MAY immediately respond with HTTP status 201 Created with no body, and perform the remaining processing asynchronously from any further requests from the Leader.
+If the Helper finds the `AggregationJobInitReq` to be valid, it MAY immediately respond with HTTP status 201 Created, and perform the remaining processing asynchronously from any further requests from the Leader.

 To process the aggregation job, the Helper computes an outbound prepare step for each report share.
 This includes the following structures: